Three Ways to Get Your Students Involved in the Pumpkin Smash

 - Volunteer Smashers Needed: It’s a great volunteer opportunity for upper middle school and high school students.
 Many sites want to work with local students to help staff the event.
 Find a location nearest your school and reach out.
 Not sure who to contact?
 Email email@example.com and we’ll point you in the right direction.

-- Be a Pumpkin Smash Advocate – Help spread the word: Students of any age can print a fill-the-blank flier or poster, write in the local Pumpkin Smash address and post it around school.
+- Be a Pumpkin Smash Advocate – Help spread the word: Students of any age can print a fill-the-blank flier or poster, write in the local Pumpkin Smash info and post it around school.
 You can also send home Trick-or-Treat cards to share when handing out candy or out trick-or-treating.

 - Mobile Pumpkin Pick-up: Students can help divert pumpkins from the landfill by collecting jack-0-lanterns from neighbors and bringing them to their local Pumpkin Smash.
 In the past, groups have brought multiple car loads of pumpkins from their neighborhoods, performing a service for their community members and the planet.